ospalh/anki-addons/pages/SVG play button.md

 With this it is possible to replay individual files.
 For example just the pronunciation of a word, or just one example sentences.

-This add-on is quite similar to the Replay button add-on, but the button looks simpler and …
+This add-on is quite similar to the [Replay button](./Play%20button.html) add-on, but the button looks simpler; it doesn’t use an image file, but inlined SVG.
+This brings the inlined play button up to date with the new version

 <span  class="clear" />
 <figure>